Dermatology after dark logo

 Urticaria (Also called hives)

-a condition in which red, itchy, and swollen areas appear on the skin usually has an allergic reaction from eating certain foods or taking certain medications
+a condition in which red, itchy, and swollen areas appear on the skin usually as an allergic reaction to eating certain foods or taking certain medications.

 Vitiligo